kammas/aws-playground/aws data analytics/notes/DA Notes.md

 1. Map Reduce - parallel processing of large data sets (structured or unstructured)
 2. Hive - Data warehousing infrastructure for querying large data sets (HQL)
 3. Pig - Programming environment for data tasks (SQL + MR)

+**Hive:**
+Hive is a Data Warehouse software project built on top of hadoop for providing data query and analysis Uses MapReduce for calculations and HDFS for storage => massive scale is supported Hive can scale with the data and supports unstructured,semi-structured, structured. (schema on read), no ACID support, cost efficient, can run on old hardware, distributed architecture,open source and evolving
+Hive Components that communicate with Hadoop:
+1. WebUI
+2. CLI
+3. JDBC
+4. ODBC

+Driver maintains the session handle and statistics Query Compiler within the driver transforms query to MapReduce task with the help of Metastore Pruning also is done
+Metastore stores the system catalog (stored in RDBMS for fast performance) Thrift Server is used to support multiple languages

+CLI query -> Driver -> Compiler translated it to DAG -> Driver sends DAG to execution engine

+Hive Data:
+1. Database (organizes production tables into logical groups)
+2. Tables ()
+3. Partitions
+4. Buckets (file in a table directory)

+**Pig:**

 Use Cases for Hadoop:
 1. Retail: lots of sales data (volume) - no place to store them and proces them => load data on hadoop cluster and analyze data using HQL from Hive